Fayozxon/BurgerKING/README.md

 # BurgerKING
-A website that you can book fas-food with it
+A website that you can book fast-food with it